 There is also a lot of street food to enjoy here.
 Street food like HotStar fried chicken, stinky tofu, “cong you bing” (scallion pancakes), Ramen Nagi, Sushiro, Ah Zhong Mee Sua and our favourite Xin Mala Hotpot (新馬辣經典麻辣鍋) can all be easily found.
 Let us go in-depth on why it is our favourite.

-Fun fact: According to this survey, Singapore is ranked #1 for the best street food in the world.
+Fun fact: According to a survey made by CEOWorld Magazine (site seems to be down), Singapore is ranked #1 for the best street food in the world.
 But really?
 Even we Singaporeans doubt the reliability of this study!

 And no, this isn’t sponsored.
 But if Xin Mala Hotpot wants to sponsor us, please contact us.
 We love you. 如果新馬辣經典麻辣鍋想要贊助我們，請與我們聯繫。我們愛你。Alright, that was just us side-tracking, continue reading… 😉